strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ### Indicate which plugins need documentation generated

 If you want plugins to be included in documentation generation, they should be included in the `plugins` array on the `x-strapi-config`.
-By default the array is initialized with `["upload", "users-permissions"]`.
+By default, the array is initialized with `["upload", "users-permissions"]`.

-Similarly, if you do not want plugins to be included in documentation generation, provide an empty array.
+Similarly, if you do not want plugins to be included in documentation generation, provide an empty array:

 ```js title="config/plugins.js"